nterreri/thesis/report/main.md

 the chatbot project, where an agreement has been brokered, or authorization is otherwise provided to make use of third party services.

+## Natural Language Processing
+As stated in Chapter 1, part of the author personal aims included to learn about NLP and leverage the author's background in computational linguistics.
+Furthermore, to investigate the application of machine learning to extract information from user input that would be relevant to the chatbot system as a whole.

+To be specific, it is not so much tasks of information extraction or named entity recognition that were identified as most useful in this case, but rather the possibility to classify user input according to sentiment analysis and text classification.
+In order to inform the chatbot system reply to the user by providing additional information to the raw user input.
+Why text classification tasks?
+Because they may be used to add tags to user inputs to be matched within a chatbot brain that would otherwise be unable to generalize.

+This would effectively represent a hybrid model where both a machine learning component and a "rule-based" (or rather input-pattern driven) approach are used as part of a more complex system.

+In the abstract, this is an attempt at exploiting the power for generalization that is characteristic of approaches to artificial intelligence resembling the nature of experience as a way humans acquire knowledge, human capacity (and propensity) for inductive reasoning (Russell and Norvig, 1995, p.592; Biermann, 1986, pp.134-135;
+  Hawthorne, 2014; Hume, 1777, section 4, part 2),
+while at the same time retaining the rigor and control provided by more rigid rule-based approaches to AI, which would ensure the conversation remains on the range of topics and allows the user to carry out the information gathering phase for the creation of their care plan, where a set of heuristics or rules of inference is used, these in turn resemble deductive reasoning, where certainty of the conclusion of the reasoning is guaranteed by the soundness of the deductive calculus used, and the mathematical certainty in the premises needed (Russell and Norvig, 1995, pp.163-165, Beall and Restall, 2014).

+This approach is in particular to be contrasted with neural networks and other approaches to AI which behave as "black boxes", and cannot by their nature proivde an intelligible explanation of their categorization process (or more generally decision process) as the result of their learning is stored in the form of a weighted graph (Russell and Norvig, 1995, p.567).

+### Text Classification
+Text classification is the NLP task of assigning a category to an input from a predefined set of classes (Sebastiani, 2002, p.1).
+More formally:

+For a document $d$ and a set of categories $C = {c_1, c_2, c_3, ..., c_n}$,
+produce a predicted class $c \in C$
+The task is normally turned into a supervised machine learning task, by training a model over a set of document-category pairs: $\langle d_i, c_i \rangle$

 # Requirements Gathering